Information security awareness guide

 Major security risks

-Social Engineering is a psychological attack where the victims are tricked or fooled into making a mistake, more in time of change or confusion.
+Social Engineering is a psychological attack where the victims are tricked into making a mistake, especially in times of change or confusion.

 Phishing is a social engineering attack when an attacker attempts to fool you into clicking on a malicious link or opening an attachment in an email.
-Be suspicious of any email or online message that creates a sense of urgency, has bad spelling or addresses you as “Dear Customer.”
+Be suspicious of any email or online message that creates a sense of urgency, has bad spelling or addresses you not by your name, for example, “Dear Customer.”

 Protection from Social Engineering

-- Learn what Social Engineering is, how to spot the most common indicators of a Social Engineering attack, and what to do when they spot one.
+- Learn what Social Engineering is, how to spot the most common indicators of a Social Engineering attack, and what to do when you spot one.